trickstercache/trickster/docs/new-changed-1.0.md

 #### api_path

 The `api_path` configuration parameter in 0.1.x that defaulted to `/api/v1/` has been removed.
-Trickster 1.0's customizable Path Configurations capability allows for unlimited paths to be defined and managed; this subsumes the funtionality of the `api_path`.
+Trickster 1.0's customizable Path Configurations capability allows for unlimited paths to be defined and managed; this subsumes the functionality of the `api_path`.

 #### timeseries_retention_factor